kriti1807/TicTacToe/README.md

 **2.INSTALLATION INSTRUCTIONS:**

+For installation, you first would have to download the zip file from my repository.
+Then extract all the files using any zip extractor.
+Now, open your Android Studio App.
+There, go to Files-> New-> Import Project.
+After that you should be able to select your desired folder from there and your app should run properly.

 **3.OPERATING INSTRUCTIONS:**

 For operating, open your android studio application.
 On the top left corner click on File-> New-> New Project.